 Charlotte's previous 'Scouting' experience was with the Guides, which she attended for a short time, and mostly for the tuck shop at the end.
 Despite having a non-Scouty background and a lifelong refusal to camp, Charlotte loves taking the Cubs away for adventurous camps.
 Charlotte is currently a local estate agent and loves to travel.

-Clare joined Ash Green scouts in 2015 and is now an Assistant Cub Scout Leader for Forest pack and Jungle pack, having discovered how much fun scouting is and how much she loves a camp fire.
+Clare joined Ash Green scouts in 2015 and is now an Assistant Cub Scout Leader for Jungle pack, having discovered how much fun scouting is and how much she loves a camp fire.
 She attended Brownies and Girl Guides as a girl and has worked in childcare all her adult life.
 She has a passion for Special Educational Needs and has worked at a local special needs school for the last five years.
 She has also taken her enthusiasm for scouting into the school and helped establish and run the scouting group across the secondary department.

 Clare has such a 'can do' attitude, which she blames on her inability to say 'no' when anyone asks her for help, but all her friends just say its because she genuinely is a very positive person!

 Clare's son is also a member of forest pack and loves Scouting and fires just as much as his mum!